Personal Taxation in Belgium

 - The possibility of paying no inheritance tax (with appropriate tax planning)

 Special Regulations for Key Managers

-Special regulations apply to key managers and directors, who are treated as foreigners resident in Belgium and are only taxed on income actually earned within the country.
+Special regulations apply to key managers and directors, who are treated as foreigners resident in Belgium.

 Personal Tax Advice essential